-On 27 June 2018, the United Arab Emirates signed the BEPS Multilateral Instrument (MLI).
+The United Arab Emirates has signed and ratified the BEPS Multilateral Instrument (MLI).
 The key positions that the United Arab Emirates decided to adopt include:

 - The United Arab Emirates has chosen to include additional wording in the preamble of its DTTs stating that the DTTs should not be used for treaty abuse (BEPS Action 6 minimum standard).